-I joined the MRS in 1997 when I was a postdoc in the US.
-Over the past 22 years, at the various stages of my scientific path, I kept feeling “at home” in this society.
+I joined MRS in 1996 when I was a postdoc in the US.
+Over the past 25 years, at the various stages of my scientific path, I kept feeling “at home” in this society.
 I attend every year or so the Spring or Fall meetings where I benefit not only from the excellence of symposia related to my research but also from the multidisciplinary and broad spectrum of topics.
 My students and myself had the opportunity to connect with many outstanding scientists from all over the world.
 I particularly remember a Women in Materials Science & Engineering breakfast during which Mildred Dresselhaus was sharing with us personal stories.
-In the past years, as a volunteer, symposium organizer and co-chair of the 2018 MRS Spring Meeting, I had the chance to actively contribute to the society.

-- Expand as the Materials Gateway for global communication and knowledge dissemination.
-A key role of the society is the dissemination of scientific knowledge to a diverse and broad community through its Spring and Fall meetings as well as via other co-sponsored conferences, webminars, or its publications.
-As new fields emerge where materials are key players (e.g. quantum computing…) or where they can benefit from other discipline (e.g. artificial intelligence to discover new materials), it is crucial to offer adequate topical symposia that reflect this fast evolution.
-The role of the society is also to pro-actively trigger networking opportunities allowing building new communities.
-Finally, as scientists, we carry a high responsibility to promote fact-based communication with the highest level of integrity and this is the role of the society to be active on this issue.
+Expand as the Materials Gateway for global communication and knowledge dissemination: A key role of the Society is the dissemination of scientific knowledge to a diverse and broad community through its Spring and Fall meetings as well as via other co-sponsored conferences, webinars, and its publications.
+As new fields emerge (e.g., quantum computing, artificial intelligence to discover new materials), it is crucial to offer adequate topical symposia that reflect this fast evolution.
+The role of the Society is also to pro-actively trigger networking opportunities allowing building new communities.
+Finally, as scientists, we carry a high responsibility to promote fact-based communication with the highest level of integrity and this is the role of the Society to be active on this issue.